ammoryindub/ammoryindub/README.md

-I am a highly motivated and organized professional with over a decade of experience in strategic management, business development, channel management, and change implementation.
-I am passionate about achieving corporate strategic development goals and leading successful teams.
+highly motivated and organized professional with over a decade of experience in strategy, planning, operations, and change implementation.
+I am passionate about achieving corporate strategic goals and leading successful teams.

-A versatile individual with a determination to succeed and a willingness to do whatever it takes to achieve success.
+You get a versatile individual with a determination to succeed and a willingness to do whatever it takes to achieve success.